Elegua: Who is it? How to take care of it, history and more

 Elegua Characteristics

-It can be both benevolent and unforgiving.
+Elegua can be as benevolent as he is merciless.
 Calm and protective while indifferent.
-Its energy represents the constant ambiguity of nature and therefore a balance.
-Knowledgeable of all the paths between the physical and spiritual and of all the possible traps.
-With a very delicate character that leads him to resent the slightest fault received.
+Its energy represents the constant ambiguity of nature and, therefore, a balance.
+He is aware of all the paths between the physical and spiritual and of all possible traps.
+He has a very delicate character that leads him to resent the slightest fault received.

-In what sign does Elegua come down to earth?
-Isalaye
+In what sign did Elegua come down to earth?
+(Odu Isalaye)

-All the Orishas used the energy of an Odu (sign of Ifa) to pass from the invisible world (Orun), to the visible world (Aiye) or as it is commonly known "to descend from heaven to earth."
-Thus, each deity is related to a specific Odu known as his "Odu isalayé."
 Eleggua comes to this world through the Odu: Ogbe Irete (Ogbe Ate).
-Within the conversation of this sign it is possible to find data related to its paths and how it managed to spread throughout the world.
+Within the conversation of that sign it is possible to find data related to his path and how he managed to spread throughout the world.

-The day of the week that is attributed to Elegua is Monday, since it is commonly that day on which activities begin.
-On the other hand, its annual party usually celebrated on June 13, motivated by the syncretism of this Orisha with the Catholic saint Saint Anthony of Padua.
-Also, it is considered that his favorite days of each month are: the 1, 3, 7, 11 and 21.
+The day of the week attributed to Elegua is Monday, because it is commonly that day on which activities begin.
+Its annual festival is usually celebrated on June 13, motivated by the syncretism of this Orisha with the Catholic saint San Antonio de Padua.
+In addition, it is considered that his favorite days of each month are: the 1st, 3rd, 7th, 11th and 21st.

-Eleggua necklaces are made with beads combined between the colors red, black and white.
-The use of these colors will depend on the paths that the foundation of Elegua has delivered to the consecrated person.
-In addition, the number of beads of each color that alternates will depend on the same reason, but always using the numbers corresponding to the Orisha.
+Elegua necklaces are made with combined beads in red, black and white.
+The use of these colors and the number of beads of each color depend on the specific path of Elegua that is given to the consecrated person.
+However, the numbers corresponding to the Orisha are always used.

 His Colors